Reiya-cyber/ResearchProject/README.md

   - The task runs in the logged-in user's session, captures the current desktop, and saves the image to a predictable location (e.g., `%TEMP%`).
   - The console then downloads the screenshot file using evil-winrm's `download` command and displays/saves it locally.

 - **credential-dump**
-(JUST AN IDEA RIGHT NOW)
   Performs credential harvesting on the target:
-  - Executes common techniques such as Mimikatz, LaZagne, or built-in PowerShell equivalents (e.g., `Invoke-Mimikatz` if loaded).
-  - Dumps LSASS memory for hashes, extracts saved credentials from browsers/registries, or retrieves Wi-Fi passwords.
+  - Executes dump.cmd through evil-winrm.
+  - dump.cmd downloads Mimikatz and performs an LSASS dump to retrieve local credentials.
   - Results are exfiltrated back through the WinRM channel and displayed/saved in the console.

 - **keylogger**
-(JUST AN IDEA RIGHT NOW)
-  Deploys and manages an on-demand keylogger:
-  - Uploads and executes a lightweight PowerShell or binary keylogger payload via the WinRM session.
-  - The keylogger runs in the user context, captures keystrokes, and periodically exfiltrates logs (e.g., via beaconing or on-demand retrieval).
-  - The console can start, stop, or retrieve captured logs.
+  Manages the keylogger:
+  - The keylogger.exe (downloaded to Startup folder) constantly saves key log files under C:\Users\Public\Logs folder.
+  - When the command is run, it downloads those log files via evil-winrm.

+- **webcam**
+  Initiates webcam monitoring:
+  - Invokes the scheduled task for webcam.ps1 through evil-winrm.
+  - webcam.ps1 runs VLC as a background process and makes the webcam feed accessible through HTTP.

 ## Key Techniques Demonstrated
 - Early Defender exclusion to bypass real-time scanning